-On February 24, 2012, the Company delivered to Jervois the applicable cash payment, along with the agreed upon report.

-On February 27, 2012, EMC received written notice from Jervois rejecting the report as inadequate, claiming that the report did not fall within the definition of "Feasibility Study" provided for in the JV Agreement.
+On February 24, 2012, the Company delivered to Jervois the applicable cash payment, along with an independent NI 43-101 report entitled "Technical Report on the Feasibility of the Nyngan Scandium Project" dated February 23, 2012 (the which SNC-Lavalin "Report"), was compiled by of Brisbane, Australia.
+On February 27, 2012, EMC received written notice from Jervois rejecting the Report as inadequate, claiming that the Report did not fall within the definition of "Feasibility Study" provided for in the JV Agreement.
 Jervois also subsequently returned the cash payment to EMC.